-The Ultimate Point of View Guide: Third Person Omniscient vs. Third Person Limited vs. First Person
+Point of View in 2023: Third Person Omniscient vs. Third Person Limited vs. First Person

 Of course, this is why we love first person narrative, because it's imbued with the character's personality, their unique perspective on the world.

-Unreliable narrators.
-Some novelists use the limitations of first person narrative to surprise the reader, a technique called unreliable narrator, in which the audience discovers the narrator’s version of events can’t be trusted.
+The most extreme use of this bias is called an unreliable narrator.
+Unreliable narration is a technique used by novelists to surprise the reader by capitalize on the limitations of first person narration to make the narrator's version of events extremely prejudicial to their side and/or highly separated from reality.

+You'll notice this form of narration being used when you, as the reader or audience, discover that you can't trust the narrator.

-For example, Gillian Flynn’s Gone Girl pits two unreliable narrators against each other, each relating their conflicting version of events, one through typical narration and the other through journal entries.
+For example, Gillian Flynn's Gone Girl pits two unreliable narrators against one another.
+Each relates their conflicting version of events, one through typical narration and the other through journal entries.
+Another example is Fight Club, in which *SPOILER* the narrator has a split personality and imagines another character who drives the plot.

 Other Interesting Uses of First Person Narrative: